ericponto/ericponto.github.io/_posts/2014-03-27-value-of-css-variables.md

 ## The future

 The spec for [CSS Variables](http://dev.w3.org/csswg/css-variables/) has some features that have not been implemented in any of the browser (as far as I can tell at least).
 The one that I think is most exciting is a second argument that can be passed into `var` that defines a fallback value if the variable has not been set.
+(If you're familar with Sass, this is very similar to defining a variable with `!default`.)

 {% highlight css %}
 h1 {